You found our guide to virtual trivia games.

 In case designing an online trivia quiz seems beyond your wheelhouse, we also offer a hosted virtual team trivia experience, so that you can enjoy the festivities without Googling a million facts. 🙂

-Here is a list of common questions and answers about virtual trivia.
+Here is a list of common questions and answers about virtual trivia games.

-Virtual team trivia allows remote employees to gather and socialize in an entertaining and purposeful way.
+Doing Zoom trivia online allows remote employees to gather and socialize in an entertaining and purposeful way.
 The game is an exercise in cooperation and teaches teammates how to combine knowledge to achieve goals.

 Through this online exercise, team members practice skills like listening, reasoning and critical thinking, and discussion.
 Plus, the activity is a lot of fun.
 Online trivia nights allow digital nomads the chance to unwind and socialize with coworkers, which in turn leads to increased employee engagement, job satisfaction and improved interpersonal communication.